hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 Each lifecycle phase depicted above, and the various tasks that its respective owner / cloud personality plays, is briefly explained in the following sections.

-**Note**: The next section “Managing Workload Lifecycle using Administrator Dashboard” illustrates Workload workflow in detail.
+**Note**: The next section "Managing Workload Lifecycle using Administrator Dashboard" illustrates Workload workflow in detail.

 **Phase 1: Create Content**